opral/monorepo/examples/react/README.md

 The site should now be running on [http://localhost:3000](http://localhost:3000).

-# Integrating the Inlang flow into your existing React project
+# Add inlang to an existing React project

 ## 1. Configure the SDK